 How do I submit my work?

-Whether you are a photographer, painter, ceramics artists, mixed-media guru or even a small-town musician, we want to see your work.
+Whether you are a photographer, painter, ceramics artists, mixed-media guru or even a small-town musician, we want to share your work.
 Each issue not only aims to show the diversity in our queer community, but also the diverse mediums we use to express ourselves in order tell our own stories in our own unique way.
-Some artists use their own journey at the forefront of their art, whereas some of us may use our talents to help capture stories of others all around us.
+Some artists use their own journey at the forefront of their art, whereas some of them may use their talents to help capture stories of others all around us.

 Categories for submissions may include but ARE NOT LIMITED TO :

 creative writing, poetry, fiction, non-fiction, illustration, digital art, photography, narratives & essays, mixed-media, ceramic art, sculpture, experimental art, digital art, performance art, videography, as well as custom pitches and proposals are accepted.

 Please have all written submissions, peer-reviewed before submission.
 If you are looking to submit your work with attachments, please send your work to firstname.lastname@example.org including your Artist's Statement.

 Is there a word limit to written submissions?